-UMBC is well-known for being an institution that welcomes many students who attend classes on campus without living here.
-University life as a commuter student means potentially missing out on many of the things afforded to peers.
+UMBC is well-known as a home for commuters, students who attend classes on campus without living here, but experiencing university life as a commuter student means potentially missing out on many of the things afforded to peers.

 As the semester draws to a close and commuters are reflecting on their time in college and how their living arrangements affected their experiences, it is a perfect time to figure out ways to improve life for those who commute to this school.

 UMBC needs to keep striving to make sure that commuters have a college experience that is as fulfilling as that of on-campus students who have many advantages.
 While there are levels of privacy and freedom that only come from living at home, such as a nice home-cooked meal, commuter students still deserve more opportunities than they currently have.

 Students who live on campus have the privilege of attending many of the 100 events that SEB hosts a semester.
 Unfortunately, commuter students do not always feel that there is enough happening on campus geared toward them and their schedules.